binaries/usersnap-rails/README.md

 # UsersnapRails

-The usersnap_rails gem integrates the Usersnap widget with the Rails asset pipeline.
+The usersnap-rails gem integrates the Usersnap widget with the Rails asset pipeline.
 This gem isn't maintained by the official Usersnap team, and it comes without any guarantee.

 ## Installation